Atrial Fibrillation

 If you are concerned that you or someone in your family may have AF, it is important to discuss this with your doctor.
 AF is usually diagnosed with electrocardiogram (ECG) technologies and by echocardiogram (ultrasound of the heart).

-Rapid developments in mobile phone technologies have meant that mobile devices can now be used to detect arrythmias such as AF.
-The Stroke Foundation offers free heart rhythm checks in our Big Blood Pressure Check Vans to Māori and Pasifika people aged 55+ and all other ethnicities aged 65+.
+Rapid developments in mobile phone technologies have meant that mobile devices can now be used to detect arrythmias (AF), such as FibriCheck.
+The Stroke Foundation also offers free heart rhythm checks during our Blood Pressure Check Van Visits out in public across Aotearoa.

 How is atrial fibrillation treated?